-Social prescribing involves helping people to improve and maintain their health and wellbeing by connecting them to non-medical activities and local community services.
-Spark Somerset is a key partner in developing Social Prescribing networks in the county.
+Social Prescribing involves helping people to improve and maintain their health and wellbeing by connecting them to non-medical activities and local community services.
+Spark Somerset is a key partner in developing social prescribing networks in the county.

-Our Social Prescribing Coordinator works with GP's and Health Coaches in South Somerset.
+Our Social Prescribing Coordinator works with GPs and Health Coaches in South Somerset.
 They are a 'community builder', providing community development support to make existing groups and activities more sustainable and to help new groups and activities start-up where there is a need.

 Health & Wellbeing Directories